 Laws and regulation

-We supply Statutory undertakers (Utility and cable companies) with a list of roads that will be affected by restrictions.
-This is supplied to them three months in advance of the substantial works/embargo starting.
-You can find substantial roadworks lists in the Information and resources section.
+We supply statutory undertakers (utility and cable companies) with a list of roads that will be affected by restrictions.
+This is supplied to them three months in advance of the substantial works or embargo starting.
+You can find substantial roadworks lists in the Information and resources section of this page.

 A new road surface has been constructed and now a utility company is digging a trench in it.

 The utility company may be carrying out work that is exempt from the restrictions imposed, generally this is an emergency or to restore utilities for a customer (for example, water or gas).